lol768/XenForo-MCASSOC/README.md

 The install procedure should be the same as most other XenForo addons.
 Here's how it works:

 * Grab the latest ZIP from the GitHub [releases](https://github.com/lol768/XenForo-MCASSOC/releases) page.
-* Upload everything in the `upload` folder to the root of your XenForo installation.
+* From within the library folder of the root of your XenForo installation, create a folder named `AssociationMc`.
-* You should now see a new `AssociationMc` folder in your library directory.
+* Upload everything in the `upload` folder into `library/AssociationMc`, or the folder that was created previously.
 * Use the admin panel and the XML file provided in the ZIP to finalize the install.

 Now the install is done and you should see the addon in your addons list.
 It's time to configure it: